Learn Python with Talk Python's 270 hours of courses

 14:29 And when I received a notebook, I noticed that like 80% of the code was about reading and standardizing the data to a format that he could work with.

-15:00 So I thought, well, one thing I know is, is how to read data and how to get it into a standardized format because that was also one of the things I did at an online marketing company.
+15:00 So I thought, well, one thing I know is how to read data and how to get it into a standardized format, because that was also one of the things I did at an online marketing company.

 15:11 Yeah.

-15:12 I don't know much, much about your data format, but I know about processing data and analyzing it and all that.
+15:12 Like, I don't know much about your data format, but I know about processing data and normalizing it and all that, right?

 15:18 Yeah.

-15:19 I built a package, started with just tracking data, but also try to explain what the next steps could be.
+15:19 I built a package start with just tracking data, but also try to explain what the next steps could be.

 15:25 And then people said, well, this is really useful.

-15:28 And from that part, I kept on adding the serializers for different kinds of data for the tracking data and also for the event data.
+15:27 And from that part, I kept on adding deserializers for different kinds of data for the tracking data and also for the event data.

 15:37 Yeah.

-15:38 To try to get knowledge from non sport bigger projects.
+15:37 It tried to get knowledge from non-sport bigger projects.

-15:42 So I also got, Will Gunnum from the textile package.
+15:42 So I also got Will Kunnen from the Texel package.

-15:56 So people within sports and list community could also gain more knowledge from there.
+15:56 So people within sports analytics community could also gain more knowledge from there.

-16:02 But maybe also good, a big, a small, a small background on, on the data.
+16:01 But maybe also a small background on the data.

-16:06 So the tracking data, that's like positioning data for all players on the pitch, I think it's most of the time, 25, 25 frames a second.
+16:06 So the tracking data, that's like positioning data for all players on the pitch.

 16:20 So there are all passes and shots and things like that.